openedx/edx-documentation/en_us/install_operations/source/dogwood.rst

 You can upgrade an Open edX instance that is running the Cypress release to the Dogwood release.
-EdX provides the ``migrate.sh`` script if you have a simple Cypress install and want to upgrade it automatically.
-If you have a more complex or customized install, you may need to upgrade manually.
+EdX provides the ``migrate.sh`` script if you have a simple Cypress installation and want to upgrade it automatically.
+If you have a more complex or customized installation, you may need to upgrade manually.

 ===================
 Automatic Upgrading